nycmeshnet/nycmesh.net/content/gsg/index.md

 Two community room computers were added on April 25th

-These have very fast fiber connections currently 3 gigabits per second (3000 Mbps)
+These have very fast fiber connections, currently 3 gigabits per second (3000 Mbps)

 **Laundry installs (active)**

-131, 410
+131, 410, 460

-(460 offline needs reboot)

 **Computers in the Community Center**